brev/numenta-web/packages/numenta.com/pages/events/2017/02/23/cosyne.md

 multiple columns because the lateral connections help to disambiguate the inputs, and that each cortical column can store more objects without being confused with cross-cortical column connections.

+## Workshop

+## About Cosyne

+The annual Cosyne meeting provides an inclusive forum for the exchange of experimental and theoretical/computational approaches to problems in systems neuroscience.

+To encourage interdisciplinary interactions, the main meeting is arranged in a single track.
+A set of invited talks are selected by the Executive Committee and Organizing Committee, and additional talks and posters are selected by the Program Committee, based on submitted abstracts.

+Cosyne topics include (but are not limited to): neural coding, natural scene statistics, dendritic computation, neural basis of persistent activity, nonlinear receptive field mapping, representations of time and sequence, reward systems, decision-making, synaptic plasticity, map formation and plasticity, population coding, attention, and computation with spiking networks.
+Participants include pure experimentalists, pure theorists, and everything in between.